-9 Must-Have Apps for People with Physical Disabilities in 2022
+9 Must-Have Apps for People with Physical Disabilities

 For people with physical disabilities, getting around in their everyday lives can be extremely difficult.
 Indeed, for wheelchair users a lot of obstacles can turn their trip into a nightmare like curbs that aren’t lowered or buildings with narrow entrances.
 They need to find business places, parking spots or even restrooms that are easily accessible for them.
 In the United States, there are approximately 2.7 million people who use a wheelchair.
 How can they navigate their way in the city and fully enjoy it?

 Luckily, smartphones and apps in particular have made their lives better as it’s the case for deaf and hard of hearing people.
 Several apps are available that help them be more autonomous and more serene in their trips.
 Some were even created especially for people with poor dexterity or with reduced use of their upper limbs so that they can use their phones without any struggle.